dvershinin/CommitGPT/README.md

 ## Configuring project goal

-This step is optional, but it is recommended to configure the project goal in the `commit-msg` hook.
+This step is optional, but it is recommended to configure the project goal in the `prepare-commit-msg` hook.
 This will help generate more elaborate reasons as to *why* the changes introduced by commit was made

 Navigate to the Repository: